Robert Hicks (American author): A Separate Country

-The novel is set in New Orleans in the years after the Civil War.
-It is based on the incredible life of John Bell Hood, arguably one of the most controversial generals of the Confederate Army—and one of its most tragic figures.
-Robert E. Lee promoted him to major general after the Battle of Antietam.
-But the Civil War would mark him forever.
-At Gettysburg, he lost the use of his left arm.
-At the Battle of Chickamauga, his right leg was amputated.
-Starting fresh after the war, he married Anna Marie Hennen and fathered 11 children with her, including three sets of twins.
-But fate had other plans.
-Crippled by his war wounds and defeat, ravaged by financial misfortune, Hood had one last foe to battle: yellow fever.
+The Orphan Mother

+Hicks' third novel, The Orphan Mother (Grand Central Publishing, 2016, ISBN 139781455541737) was published on September 13, 2016.

 Other writings and presentations

-Hicks's essays on regional history, southern material culture, furniture and music have appeared in numerous publications over the years.
+Several of Hicks's essays on have been published.
 Hicks wrote op-eds for The New York Times on contemporary politics in the South.
 He was also a regular contributor to Garden & Gun.

 He traveled, throughout the nation, speaking on a variety of topics ranging from "Why The South Matters to The Importance of Fiction in Preserving History to Southern Material Culture" to "A Model for the Preservation of Historic Open Space for Every Community".